 - Whilst medals, insignia, vases, dolls, furniture, bones, butterflies etc can be digitised from a 360* virtual view of the item, a 39.1 ton Churchill Infantry Tank Mk IV with measurements of 7.44m x 3.25m x 2.49m is unlikely to be digitised without sophisticated and highly advanced and prohibitively expensive equipment.

 - Such a task, with the current digital equipment that suits small objects, would mean photographing hundreds of pieces of the tank, feeding them into a computer and assembling them into a unit that fits the item.
 The dimensions of the tank would have to be fed into the computer for the 360* picture to be finished.

-- Consider this :- I have Leonardo da Vinci’s painting of The Last Supper .
+- Consider this:- I have Leonardo da Vinci’s painting of The Last Supper .
 The original painting.
-I cut it into 10 pieces and I stick it together again.
+I cut it into 10 pieces and I stick them together again.
 Will this stuck – together -painting be the same as the original painting?
-No it would have lost some intrinsic authenticity, some small detail, some continuity from the original painting.
+No, it would have lost some intrinsic authenticity, some small detail, and some continuity from the original painting.
 Would this not be the same when photographing and digitising large objects?
 Unless one unending streamed footage of the object can be taken, we are losing some of the originality of the object.

 - In the case scenario of DMSA, with widespread sites, the objects would have to be moved and cranes and loaders would be needed to be used to lift and transport the objects. again at huge expense.

 - How else could the interior of a vehicle/object and engine with electrical wiring be digitised?
 DNMMH currently uses Webcam drawings to record the interiors of large objects which results in the same end product of portions of the object being photographed.